cleder/awesome-python-testing/README.md

 ## Snapshot Tests

 - [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - work by comparing the test results to a golden master.
+- [inline-snapshot](https://github.com/15r10nk/inline-snapshot/) - a pytest plugin that boosts efficiency when writing tests by generating code with the expected values and simplifies snapshot tests with pytest.
 - [SnapshotTest](https://github.com/syrusakbary/snapshottest) - is a way to test your APIs without writing actual test cases.
 - [syrupy](https://github.com/tophat/syrupy) - is a zero-dependency pytest snapshot plugin.
 It enables developers to write tests which assert immutability of computed results.
 - [VCR.py](https://github.com/kevin1024/vcrpy) - Record and replay HTTP interactions on your tests.